 Milestone Studios is Cape Town’s premier recording studio complex.

-Whether you’re a musician looking to produce your next album, an agency wanting to record a world-class voice-over, or a film company searching for a soundproof location, you’ve come to the right place.
+Whether you’re a musician looking to produce your next album, an agency wanting to record a world-class voice-over, a film company searching for a soundproof location, or a production house looking for award-winning composers, you’ve come to the right place.

 We are SAG-AFTRA-approved for COVID safety and are set up to connect to studios worldwide via Source Connect for voice work and ADR.
+We have a Dolby-enabled 7.1.4 Atmos mixing studio available for spatial audio.
 We are also fully operational during load-shedding.

 Murray Anderson started Milestone Studios with Patrick Lee Thorp and Zayn Adam in 1987, to record demo songs for songwriters who were contracted to Mountain Records at the time.
 They included musicians like Robin Auld, Lesley Rae Dowling, Robbie Jansen, Louis Ribeiro, and many others.
 The studio was one of the first tenants in the Old Castle Brewery building in Woodstock, and consisted of a four-track Tascam cassette recorder, a Shure SM58 microphone, a Yamaha DX5 keyboard and RX5 drum machine, and an SPX90 signal processor.